Section Properties Calculator

 The St. Venant torsion constant in mm⁴ or in⁴.
 For closed sections (pipes, RHS), J is large and the section resists twisting well.
 For open sections (I-beams, channels, angles), J is much smaller-these sections are prone to torsional buckling.

-Section Modulus (Syy, Szz)
+Elastic Section Modulus (Sel)

 The elastic section modulus in mm³ or in³, calculated as I/c where c is the distance to the extreme fibre.
-Used to find bending stress: σ = M/S. A larger section modulus means lower stress for the same moment.
+Used to find bending stress: σ = M/Sel.
+A larger section modulus means lower stress for the same moment.

 Centroid (Cy, Cz)